-Two types of reports are provided for the various testing programs: standard and additional.
+Standard and additional reports are provided for the various testing programs.
 Standard reports are provided automatically to districts.
 Information contained in standard reports satisfies mandatory reporting requirements.
-To receive additional reports, a district must select the corresponding additional reports in the Managed Participation screen in the TELPAS Assessment Management System.
+To receive additional reports, a district must select the corresponding additional reports in the Assessment Management System.
 Districts are required to pay a nominal fee for each additional report requested.